 Of importance, we discovered that the association between timing of eating during the third trimester and infant birth weight was specific to populations that included preterm births.
 There have been studies that have linked chronobiological behaviors to risks of preterm birth, but these studies focused on sleep (Martin-Fairey et al., 2019) or the relationship between shortened sleep and eating during the night (Loy, Cheung, et al., 2020).
-Although we included measurements of sleep duration in our fully adjusted models for birth weight, we did so using a self-report measure that doesn’t include sleep quality, architecture, or disturbances.
+Although we included measurements of sleep duration in our fully adjusted models for birth weight, we did so using a self-report measure that did not include sleep quality, architecture, or disturbances.
 It is possible that changes in sleep could underlie part of this association seen in our study, but we are limited by instrumentation error inherent in our measurement.
 Further independent examinations of the relationship between chronobiological behaviors, including eating and sleeping, should be conducted with respect for infant size for gestational age.
 This study had fewer than 10 individuals (<10% of the sample) that delivered preterm, so we were underpowered to examine this association any further.